-- Areas where vegetation has been altered or removed such as golf courses, lawns, and agricultural fields - require the use of soils and other indicators of hydrology to delineate BVW boundaries.
+- In areas where hydrology has been recently altered, creating flooded conditions, hydric soils may not have formed.
+As a result, indicators of hydric soils may not be present even if wetland hydrology exists.
+In these areas, use vegetation and indicators of hydrology other than soils (e.g. hydrological records, water marks, water-stained leaves) to delineate the BVW boundary. - Areas that have been recently drained will usually possess hydric soil indicators but lack other indicators of hydrology.
+Wetland plants may be present or absent depending on how recently and how extensively the hydrology has been altered.
+Hydric soils are often the best indicators for delineating recently drained wetlands - Areas where vegetation has been altered or removed such as golf courses, lawns, and agricultural fields require the use of soils and other indicators of hydrology to delineate BVW boundaries.
 In some cases, such as where vegetation has been cut or removed (e.g. ongoing forestry activity), remnant vegetation should be considered, but other indicators of hydrology also should be used to establish the BVW boundary. - Areas where fill has been placed in wetlands require the analysis of soils directly beneath the fill.
 A hole must be dug through the fill until the original soil is exposed.
 Look for evidence of a buried surface horizon and evidence of normal horizonation (topsoil and subsoil layers).
 Soil surveys may be useful as a reference for distinguishing between the original soil and fill material.
 Once you have dug through the fill, analyze the original soils and determine whether they are hydric soils or not.
 Look for evidence of soil saturation (see page 27).
 If the fill is recent, there also may be identifiable plant parts beneath the fill that can be used to help delineate the BVW boundary. - Areas where soil and vegetation have been removed often are the most difficult sites to evaluate.
-In these cases, historical records, such as NWI maps and aerial photographs, and visual assessments of adjacent sites may be useful in establishing the BVW boundary.
+In these cases, historical records, such as NWI maps and areal photographs, and visual assessments of adjacent sites may be useful in establishing the BVW boundary.